|Full Form||Post Graduate Diploma in Management|

 The curriculum of the PGDM course is focussed on the practicality of business, unlike the MBA course which is driven towards the theoretical side of the business.
 If an institution is accredited by the Association of Indian Universities [AIU], it makes the PGDM course equivalent to an MBA.
 This helps the candidates opt for further studies like FPM or a doctorate which requires an MBA degree, not a diploma.

-The PGDM syllabus is designed to develop conceptual knowledge, behavioural and soft skills in students who plan on working in the industry, government sector or other organizations.
+The PGDM syllabus is designed to develop conceptual knowledge, behavioural and soft skills in students who plan on working in the industry, government sector or other organisations.
 The PGDM course admission procedure is different for different Institutes.
-Certain institutes require valid scores from competitive entrance exams while some others conduct their own entrance exams for the eligibility criteria.
+Individual institutes require valid scores from competitive entrance exams while some others conduct their entrance exams for the eligibility criteria.
 PGDM course helps an aspirant become increasingly industry-oriented.

 The top colleges and institutes in India which offer PGDM course as part of their curricula include: